barmalei/zebkit/src/jekyll/docs.draw.md

 );
 </script>

-Zebkit supplies "zebkit.draw" package that collects classes and interfaces  responsible for rendering different objects: borders, graphical elements, texts and so on.
-As soon a developer needs to render a re-usable decorative element it makes sense to implement it basin on the package abstraction.
+Zebkit supplies __"zebkit.draw"__ package that collects classes and interfaces are responsible for rendering different objects: borders, graphical elements, texts and so on.
+As soon a developer needs to render a re-usable decorative element it makes sense to implement it basing on the package abstraction.

 In general there are two base classes for implementing rendered objects:

    * **zebkit.draw.View** Paints a visual element on the provided surface.
-Developing a new decorative element requires the view class inherits "zebkit.draw.View" class and implements "paint(g,x,y,w,h,c)" method.
+Developing a new decorative element requires the view class inherits "zebkit.draw.View" class and implements __"paint(g,x,y,w,h,c)"__ method.
 The method is responsible for painting the visual element on a rectangular surface "(x,y,w,h)" with the given "2D" context "g".
 For instance let's implement view that shows color board:

 {% include zsample.html canvas_id='drawView1' title='Random color board view' description=description %}